 I have not encountered the slimball film world or a bald wanna–be friend’s ongoing heinous proposal of me F—king his wife in the writing world.
 The writing world—be it freelance or for companies—has never assaulted or compromised my values.
 Never.
 Add my good fortune to write for major software companies, something that has given me the freedom to only write about subjects important to me in the freelance world, and I’m one lucky person.

 Events in April 2012 made me take a long hard look at my world.
 It was time for a change regardless of the cost (and this would be large).
 That change would take time and guts for me to hold course.
 Fast forward a year to May 2013.
 I could now look back at 2011, a year that had been a wild ride of highs and deep-deep lows, but the hibernation had been in effect since late 2008 or early 2009 when my world went south.
 This is not quite true, for the Wynkoop book saw print in 2011 and my relationship with Marissa blossomed after a decade of darkness.

 I pretty much keep to myself.
 I see Marissa, but that is pretty much it.
 Entertain?
 Me?
 Who are you kidding?
-My good pal and Flynn expert David DeWitt visited for five days at the beginning of this year.
-Robert F. came over for dinner a couple of months later.
-David and Robert are two friends I can hang out with for hours on end.
-They are always welcome in my home (as are Annette, Greg, and Nam).
+My good pal and Flynn expert David DeWitt visited for five days at the beginning of this year. is a good friend that I can hang out with for hours on end.
+He is always welcome in my home.
 I’ve been in a shell for years (except when on the road).
 I needed to escape from my self-imposed banishment.

 An introduction to a key person in my life